All Episodes

 They censored information.

-Same companies that had no problem printing everything, all related to the Russia Trump 2016 conspiracy theories.
+Same companies that had no problem printing everything, all related to the Russia-Trump 2016 conspiracy theories.

 That's why people are leaving.

-Might as well use them for free advertising or rumble or any of these other people.
+Might as well use them for free advertising or Rumble or any of these other people.

 People are looking for alternatives.

-By the way, we have just under 50,000 people have registered in Georgia between the general election and the runoff.
+By the way, we have just under 50,000 people who have registered in Georgia between the general election and the runoff.

 I had heard 108,000.